Shantnu25/ga-learner-dst-repo/Banking-Inferences/README.md

 **Dataset**

-It has data from 9578 customers with the following 15 features.
+It has data from 9578 customers with the 15 features.

 **Learnings from the project**

 After completing this project, I have a better understanding of how to use inferential statistics.
-In this project, Ihave  applied the following concepts
+In this project, I have  applied the following concepts

     Confidence Interval
     Central Limit Theorem